How to Have Fun: 6 Stress Relievers You Need to Know

 Can you recall the last time you laughed, played or actually escaped from daily boredom and really enjoyed your life?
 Do you plan activities that bring you joy and laughter and bring delight with your family or friends?
-You may have lost sight of one particular priority – the priority to have fun in your life!
+You may have lost sight of one particular priority – the priority to have fun!

-The frantic pace of modern life has made genuine relationships and the experience of pure fun a rarity.
-We often become lost in a routine of caring for others, managing our homes and juggling every other request that comes our way.
-And without the balance of the simple pleasures of life, stress can take over your life like uninvited ivy on a trellis.
+The frantic pace of modern life has made genuine relationships and the experience of pure fun a rarity, especially in our current COVID-19 environment.
+We often become lost in our new routines of caring for others, managing our homes and juggling every other request that comes our way.
+And without the balance of the simple pleasures of life, stress can take over your life.

 Some common belief barriers to having fun include:

 - It’s selfish to indulge in fun things.

 - I feel guilty if I am doing nothing or relaxing.

 - One must be serious about life to survive.